 “Find a penny pick it up and all day long you’ll have good luck”

-We’ve all known since we were kids that pennies were good luck, but they’re not worth much more than that nowadays.
+We’ve all known since we were kids that pennies were good luck, but they’re not worth much more than luck nowadays.

 Save up all of those pennies over a lifetime and you might get a decent amount.
 But then, where do you keep them?
 Water jugs in your garage, the ones that are too heavy to move?
 Those coins are barely worth the effort.
 Then you have to put them into rolls in order to bring them to a financial institution.

 So what are you to do with it?
 Lug it to a Coinstar and get charged for all of your “good luck” and savings?
 What a bummer.
 We feel the same way.

 Back in 2015, we were doing just that, lugging coin only on a bigger scale.
 We had a huge vault in the back (at the old Artesia branch) that held all of those good luck pennies and more.
 The coin took up the majority of our vault, they were heavy, dirty, and every cent of them had to be accounted for daily.
 In order to cash them in, they would have to be picked up by the Treasury aaannnnnd we would pay a hefty fee for them to transport that coin, just like your Coinstar fee.

 As a cooperative, our job is to ensure we’re using our member’s money in a way that best benefits ALL members.
 Now unless you have a vending machine business, we can almost guarantee that cost of coin handling wasn’t beneficial to you and our membership.
 Only a very, very small percentage of our membership were doing coin transactions and they were coming to us because the big banks were charging them to handle coin.
 We didn’t want to charge a coin handling fee because fee’s suck.